Polystyrene (drug delivery): Microspheres

-Microspheres (or microparticles) are a group of small spherical particles that typically have a diameter ranging from 1µm to 1000µm.
+Microspheres (or microparticles) are a group of small spherical particles that typically have a diameter ranging from 1 μm to 1000 μm.
 While microspheres can be created through natural or synthetic purposes, synthetic polymer microspheres offer useful advantages over other options.
 The most common types of polymeric microspheres are polyethylene and polystyrene; however, polystyrene microspheres are especially useful in biomedical applications because they are able to actively facilitate cell sorting and immunoprecipitation.
 This results in proteins and ligands adsorbing readily, similar to polystyrene nanoparticles.
 Polystyrene microparticles are also hydrophobic meaning that they will not swell when exposed to a biological environment.
 Microspheres are applicable with a myriad of drug delivery applications (e.g., ophthalmic, gene, intra-tumoral, local, oral, nasal, gastrointestinal, peroral, vaginal, transdermal, and colonic drug delivery).
 Polystyrene microspheres have also seen use in magnetic and radiolabeled microspheres.
 Similarly, model microspheres such as carboxylated polystyrene microspheres have been used for many studies due to high ligand conjugation through carbodiimide chemistry.